kentcdodds/talks/README.md

 > Knowing what and how to test is almost more difficult than actually writing the test.
 If you write only end-to-end tests, you'll struggle with reliability and speed.
 If you write only unit tests, you'll struggle with surprising bugs integrating things together.
 >
-> I'm this ignite talk, we'll take these concepts away from code for a moment to see how we would test a wheel.
+> In this ignite talk, we'll take these concepts away from code for a moment to see how we would test a wheel.
 Prepare for an enlightening, entertaining 5 minutes 😀.

 ### Zero to 60 in software development: How to jumpstart your career